anzumura/kanji-tools/README.md

 - **n[1-5].txt**: loaded from various sites such as [FreeTag](http://freetag.jp/index_jlpt_kanji_list.html) and [JLPT Study](https://jlptstudy.net/N2/).
 - **extra.txt**: meant to hold any extra kanji of interest not in other files
 - **other-readings.txt**: holds readings of some Top Frequency kanji that aren't in Jouyou or Jinmei lists
-- **meaning-groups.txt**: meant to hold groups of kanji with related meanings (see Data.h for more details)
+- **meaning-groups.txt**: meant to hold groups of kanji with related meanings (see KanjiQuiz.h for more details)
-- **pattern-groups.txt**: meant to hold groups of kanji with related patterns (see Data.h for more details)
+- **pattern-groups.txt**: meant to hold groups of kanji with related patterns (see KanjiQuiz.h for more details)

 Note that JLPT level lists are no longer *official* since 2010.
-Also, each level file only contains uniquely new kanji for the level (instead some N2 and N1 lists on the web that repeat some kanji from earlier levels).
-Currently the levels have the following number of kanji (with the count per type shown in brackets):
+Also, each level file only contains uniquely new kanji for the level (as opposed to some N2 and N1 lists on the web that repeat some kanji from earlier levels).
+Currently the levels have the following number of kanji:
 - N5: 103 -- all Jōyō
 - N4: 181 -- all Jōyō
 - N3: 361 -- all Jōyō